marti-1/notebooks/math/on-number-theory.md

 ```

 This kind of pattern by our aliens is called **general recursive**, because it is not guaranteed to terminate, but it might.

+---

+Appendinx: Some Random Thoughts

+1. $\pi$ whilst real and infinite is "patterned" in a sence that by knowing the previous symbols we can predict the next symbol in line.
+Therefore $\pi$ can be captured by a general recursive model.